 9) Make a scrapbook

 11) Paint a mural

-If you are looking for a one-stop shop for implementing and organizing personalized learning experiences such as self-directed PBL, check out Spinndle!
+If you are looking for a platform where you can organize personalized learning experiences, check out Spinndle!

 12) Create a gallery (ex: photography, paintings, drawings, sculptures)